Rollerjb2023/Fractals/README.md

 If we continue to iterate, each successive $z$ will get farther from the origin.
 In fact, mathematicians have shown that if the absolute value of any $z_n$ is greater than or equal to $2$, then the point will diverge, regardless of the value of $c$.
 Since $|z_2| = |3i| = 3 \geq 2$, we could have come to this conclusion 2 steps earlier.
 This program colors each pixel based on how many iterations it takes before we are sure the point diverges.
 Though, we can only check a finite number.
 After this maximum number of iterations, we assume the point does not diverge and color it black.

 The Mandelbrot set is done similarly.
 In this case, we start with $z_0 = 0$ and add the complex point.
 Thus, the Mandelbrot set includes every choice of $c$ for which $z_{n+1}=z_{n}^2+c$ does not diverge, rather than every choice of $z_0$ for the Julia set.
 Here is an example.
 We can see that $i$ is in the mandelbrot set.
-After only a few iterations, we notice that is enters a stable "orbit"
+After only a few iterations, we notice that the iterations enter a stable "orbit."

 $$z_1 = (0)^2 + i = i$$
 $$z_2 = (i)^2 + i = -1 + i$$